 Transfer Application Tips

-DO: Carefully review the College of Human Ecology's viewbook, major fact sheets, and required preparatory coursework for transfers when preparing to apply as a transfer.
+- Carefully review the College of Human Ecology's and viewbook*, major-specific fact sheets, and required preparatory coursework for transfers when preparing to apply as a transfer.

 Your undergraduate transcript(s) reflects your academic rigor, preparation, persistence, and growth.
 Our most competitive candidates earn very strong grades in a parallel curriculum that includes our required coursework.